Logic Analyzer

 As far as speeds go, it is important that all chips be fast enough.
 The existing 74HC573AN (U4, from previous versions) has a 40ns typical propogation delay, the existing 74HCT251N has a 19ns delay.
 This is a good situation since, in essence, the 573 acts as a delay allowing the trigger signal to “catch up” with the signal at the data lines of the FIFO.
 For this reason, the new AHC573 was added in addition to the existing HCT573.
 Finally, the 74HC4040N is rated at 79MHz so operation at 50MHz is allowed.

-Port D on the 18F4550 is used to input data from the FIFO in 8-bit parallel format (in the original version a 74157 selected four bits to read).
+Port D on the 18F4550 is used to input data from the FIFO in 8-bit parallel format (in the original version a 74157 selected four bits to read via the parallel port).
 Port B handles control lines to set sample rate and enable the clock, and Port C handles control lines for trigger source selection.

 The basic USB firmware utilized is Nick Christoudoulou’s interrupt-driven implementation of Bradley Minch’s assembly language USB framework.
 The 18F4550 is configured with only a single control pipe (EP0) and all data is passed through this interface.
 Messages from the PC are sent as vendor-specific requests.
 In addition to a command, two 16-bit parameters (wValue and Index) are sent – in the case of this project, wValue contains configuration information for the analyzer (sample rate, trigger channel, etc).
 Commands are defined as follows: